NetaScale/SCAL-UX/README.md

 Two major components of its kernel can currently be conceptualised:

-- The executive: a lightweight system providing primitives like (preemptively-multitasked) processes, threads, virtual memory management, IPC, interrupt handling, etc.
+- VXK: a lightweight system providing primitives like (preemptively-multitasked) processes, threads, virtual memory management, IPC, interrupt handling, etc.
 - The Posix personality: provides interfaces similar to those of BSD Unix.
-This is currently part of the kernel together with the executive, and closely bound with it.
+This is currently part of the kernel together with VXK, and closely bound with it.
 It could eventually move into a userland server, parts of it might be suitable for implementing in Valutron code as well.